 4.)
 Gorge on delicious food

-If you’re hankering for a sweet treat, pop over to Georgetown Cupcake where they have a dizzying selection of freshly-baked cupcakes in every imaginable taste!
-Their coconut cupcakes are delicious!
+If you’re hankering for a sweet treat, pop over to Georgetown Cupcake where they have a dizzying selection of freshly-baked cupcakes in every imaginable taste.

 5.)
 Tour the Library of Congress